Vacant Home Insurance: Coverage, Costs & What You Need to Know

 How long can a home sit empty before I need special insurance?

 Most standard homeowners policies have a vacancy clause that limits or excludes coverage after 30 to 60 consecutive days of vacancy.
 The exact threshold varies by insurer and policy, so you should review your specific policy language or call your agent before the home reaches that mark.
-Some policies exclude only certain perils (like vandalism or water damage), while others may limit all coverage once the vacancy threshold is crossed.
+Some policies exclude only certain perils (like vandalism or water damage), while others, especially newer Florida forms, may deny all coverage once the vacancy threshold is crossed.

 What's the difference between vacant and unoccupied home insurance?

-A vacant home has no residents and little to no furnishings — and is seen as a high-risk property by insurers.
+A vacant home has no residents and little to no furnishings, and is seen as a high-risk property by insurers.
 An unoccupied home still has furniture, utilities, and an owner who intends to return, making it a lower-risk situation.
-Standard homeowners policies often continue to cover unoccupied homes (sometimes with conditions), but vacant homes typically require a separate policy or endorsement after the 30–60 day window.
+Standard homeowners policies often continue to cover unoccupied homes (sometimes with conditions), but vacant homes typically require a separate policy or endorsement after the 30 to 60 day window.

 Does vacant home insurance cover vandalism and theft?

 It depends on the policy form.
-Basic vacant home policies often exclude or tightly limit vandalism and theft coverage.
-Higher-tier forms or specialty policies may buy back vandalism coverage, and some will cover structural damage from a break-in — but personal property theft is rarely covered since vacant homes typically contain no contents.
+Basic DP-1 vacant home policies often exclude or tightly limit vandalism and theft coverage.
+Higher-tier forms or specialty policies may buy back vandalism coverage, and theft is sometimes available if the property has a monitored central alarm system.
+Personal property theft is rarely covered since vacant homes typically contain no contents.
 Always confirm what perils are included before purchasing.

-How much does vacant home insurance typically cost?
+How much does vacant home insurance typically cost in 2026?

-Vacant home insurance generally costs 25% to 60% more than a comparable standard homeowners policy, with high-risk properties potentially costing 100% more.
-Based on the 2026 national average homeowners premium of around $2,490/year, you could expect to pay anywhere from approximately $3,100 to $5,000+ per year for vacant coverage.
+Vacant home insurance generally costs 50% to 60% more than a comparable standard homeowners policy, with high-risk properties potentially costing 75% to 100% more.
+Based on the 2026 national average homeowners premium of around $2,490/year, you could expect to pay roughly $3,200 to $5,000+ per year for vacant coverage, with the national vacant-home average landing near $4,200/year.
 Your specific premium will depend on the home's location, condition, security features, and expected vacancy duration.

 Can I add vacant home coverage to my existing policy instead of buying a new one?

 Yes, in some cases.
-Many insurers offer a vacancy endorsement that extends coverage on your existing homeowners policy for a defined period — often 3 to 12 months — beyond the standard vacancy limit.
+Many insurers (including State Farm and Farmers) offer a vacancy endorsement that extends coverage on your existing homeowners policy for a defined period, often 3 to 12 months, beyond the standard vacancy limit.
 This is generally cheaper than buying a full standalone vacant home policy and may preserve more of your existing coverage terms.
 However, not all carriers offer this option, and endorsements may still exclude certain perils like water damage or have limited liability protection.

 Compare Home Insurance Plans in Ohio